cyb3rxp/awesome-soc/soc_basics.md

 # Most common infection vectors

-Based on experience, and on numerous malware statistics, the following should be considered:
+Based on experience, and on numerous malware statistics, the following ones should be considered as priority:
 * emails;
 * web browsing;
 * USB sticks / removable storage;